1zzowiebeha/PostreSQL/sqlnotes.md

 USING is useful if both the parent foreign key and child primary key fields have the same
     column name.

+Don't use it.
+If you do, you might be using a column already present in the virtual table.

 ##### My own research: